utahwatergardens/Truxor/3D_MODEL_INTEGRATION.md

 - ✅ Mobile-friendly controls

 ## Usage
-The GLBViewer component will automatically load your model once it's placed in the correct location.
+The Simple3DViewer component will automatically load your model once it's placed in the correct location.
 Users can:
 - Rotate the model by dragging
 - Zoom with mouse wheel
 - Pan by right-clicking and dragging